ANCSLEEP BLOG

 Why You Should Keep a Sleep Diary?

-Sleep diaries give you a better understanding of your sleep habits and patterns.
-Occasionally sleep troubles aren’t the result of a sleep disorder, but rather bad habits.
-Drinking too much caffeine after noon, regularly drinking alcohol before bedtime, or just having poor bedtime habits can keep you from sleeping well.
 If you notice a negative pattern in your diary, make some changes and see how things go.
 If you notice an improvement in your sleep quality, a sleep study may not be necessary and you can correct the problem on your own.
-If you have made the necessary adjustments and are still struggling, then you know that there may be a deeper cause to your sleep struggles.
+If you have made the necessary adjustments and are still struggling, then you know that there may be a deeper cause of your sleep struggles.

-Keeping a sleep diary makes you proactive about your sleep.
-While keeping a sleep diary, the importance of sleep will become more evident and you will gain a better understanding of how the things you do throughout the day affect your sleep quality.
+While keeping a sleep diary, the importance of sleep will become more evident, and you will gain a better understanding of how the things you do throughout the day affect your sleep quality.
 You will be better able to promote healthy sleep habits and avoid activities that keep you from sleep.
 Your diary may open your eyes to the fact that maybe you are consuming too much caffeine too late in the day, and you will then be able to try and cut back.
-It will also show you how though that glass of wine before bed helped you to fall asleep faster, you woke more throughout the night than on nights you did not partake.
-You may notice that on days you were more physically active you had a better night’s rest then on the days in which you did very little, and so on.
+It will also show you how, though that glass of wine before bed helped you to fall asleep faster, you woke more throughout the night than on nights you did not drink.
+You may notice that on days you were more physically active, you had a better night’s rest than on the days in which you did very little, and so on.

-It helps provide you with a proper diagnosis.
 Your doctor will gain a better understanding of your sleep patterns and troubles with a well-documented diary.
 Sleep disorders can be difficult to diagnose as many of the symptoms are similar throughout each condition.
 One simple note in your diary can change your diagnosis from insomnia to sleep apnea.

-You will be better able to observe the effectiveness of your treatment.
 After your diagnosis, we recommend continuing your sleep diary for the first few weeks of treatment.
 You may find any adjustments you are making difficult to get used to, and comparing your post-treatment diary to your pre-treatment diary will help minimize your frustrations when you see how effective the treatment has been.

 REQUEST AN APPOINTMENT